Testing Miking

 Note that explicitly specifying files does not automatically turn on

 related test collections.
-Including the smart
+Including the smart collection, as in the

 examples above, is typically a good idea.